 EaseUS Data Recovery Wizard Pro: Restores lost and deleted files from $89.99.
 Windows and Mac versions are available.

-Free alternatives: We list some useful free alternatives in our free data recovery software roundup.
+Free Alternatives: We list some useful free alternatives in our free data recovery software roundup as well as our best Mac data recovery apps guide.
 In general, these are not as useful or as easy to use as the apps you pay for.

 Losing files can be disastrous.
 Besides important work documents, our computers also hold our irreplaceable personal photos and other memories.
 One mistake or failure, and you can lose everything.
 Make sure you keep backups!